GSA-TTS/federal-website-standards/standards/content-timeliness-indicator-research.md

 - [Use clear, unambiguous formatting and punctuation (Web Accessibility Initiative)](https://www.w3.org/WAI/WCAG2/supplemental/patterns/o3p06-format-punctuation/#examples)
 - [Express dates and times in a clear and unambiguous way (Google developer documentation)](https://developers.google.com/style/dates-times)

-## Category

-Content that is authoritative and easy to understand